-Lead carers of children aged 2 to 4 years old can be further from the job market and have lower skills than parents with older children.
+Lead carers of children aged 2 to 4 years old may be further away from the job market and have lower skills when compared with the parents of older children.
 Therefore, greater acceptance and encouragement is required for them to participate in training that is longer than the normal period of up to 8 weeks.

-Work-search requirements and availability may be switched off or adjusted for up to one year if there is evidence to believe the training / course will enable the claimant to be in work by the time their youngest child reaches 5.
+Work-search requirements and availability may be switched-off or adjusted for up to one year if there is evidence to believe the course or training will enable the claimant to be in work by the time their youngest child reaches 5.